-The catalog contains two types of pages
+The catalog contains two types of pages: pre-built and custom.

 Pre-built pages are pages that are pre-built by Coursedog, often to show specific sets of data, including information about courses and programs.
-These pages use predefined content, that allows for an integrated Catalog <> Curriculum system to be easily and nearly immediately set up.
+These pages use predefined content that allows for an integrated Catalog <> Curriculum system to be easily and nearly immediately set up.

 Course Search Page